Skip to Main Content

 Use the Map or “Search By Place and Topic” box.
 This will bring you to a country specific page where you can search for a more specific term or use the facet menu on the right to identify particular kinds of records and collections (church, census, etc.)

-To get to Mexico’s first census (the Padrones, gathered between 1752-1865) (as well as additional Census Material) in the Online Family Search Library Wiki
+For example, to find Mexico's First Census (the Mexican Padrones, gathered between 1752-1865) (as well as additional Census Material) in the Online Family Search Library Wiki

 > search for Mexico, which will take you to the Mexico Genealogy Page.